Pneumonia Child

 Hospitalization

-• Child is not getting enough oxygen into their blood
+• Not getting enough oxygen into their blood

-• Child is dehydrated because they are not able to eat or drink enough
+• Dehydrated because they are not able to eat or drink enough

 Treatments in the hospital may include:

-• Oxygen therapy to increase levels of oxygen in the blood
+• Oxygen therapy to raise levels of oxygen in the blood

 • Nutrition and fluids through IV